bitsy-lang/bitsy/docs/source/nettle/index.rst

 When a `reg` appears as the target of a wire, it implies we are connecting to its `set` terminal.
 When a `reg` appears in an expression, it implies we are connecting to its `val` terminal.

+Registers may only be referenced in the module they are declared in.

 Modules
 -------